 On December 6, 2017, President Donald Trump made it official that the United States recognizes Jerusalem as the Capital of the State of Israel.
 On May 14, 2018, the American embassy in Jerusalem was officially opened.

-That Jerusalem is Israel's capital should be obvious to everyone...and many thoughtful people rejoice at this acknowledgment of truth.
-Yet, many voices express outrage and encourage violence against Israel.
-In the "politically correct" community, it is assumed that Israel has no right to its own capital city.
+That Jerusalem is Israel's capital should be obvious to everyone...and many thoughtful people rejoiced at this acknowledgment of truth.
+Yet, in the "politically correct" community, it has been assumed that Israel has no right to its own capital city.
 People raise the concerns of Palestinians, of the Arab world, of Muslims, of the sanctity of Christian holy sites.
 They worry about everyone's rights--except the rights of Jews.
 Some people don't remember the pre-1967 years when Jerusalem was divided; when Jews had no access to our holy sites in the Old City;

 During the Six Day War in 1967, Israel regained control of East Jerusalem.
 This was a historic event that returned the ancient holy sites of the Old City to Israeli sovereignty.
 Yom Yerushalayim has become a day of religious and national commemoration.